dbtek/dbyll/_posts/2021-04-29-css-img-rounded.md

 fullview: true
 ---

 How to make a rounded img. there are several ways to do it.
-I'll show you 2 ways here.
+I'll show you the way i use the most.
 If you like this make sure you chek this sometimes, because i wil show you more of html and css.

 #1.
 With this way you can make your img any shape you want by changing the %.
 {% highlight %}
 <body>
  <style>

   img.circular--square{
             border-top-left-radius: 50% 50%;
             border-top-right-radius: 50% 50%;